 1. Preparing for the first day

 The first day is critical.
-Being prepared shows that you are committed to supporting your new hire to quickly gain confidence and become productive in their new role.
+Being prepared shows that you are committed to supporting your new hire in quickly gaining confidence and becoming productive in their role.

-- Inform other team members and the board of the start date.
+Inform your team members and board of the start date.

-- Update the office phone list and provide to board and all team members, including the new hire.
+Update the office phone list and distribute to board and team members, including the new hire.

-- Contact the employee one week in advance of the start date to provide logistics about what time to start, who to ask for, where to go, where to park, etc.
+Contact the employee one week before the start date to provide logistics about what time to start, who to ask for, where to go, where to park, etc.

 2. The first week

 Welcome your new employee and describe the onboarding process.